Jayesh2158/FastApi-user-auth-task-with-db/README.md

  Step 4: Open the url "http://127.0.0.1:8000" in browser.

- Step 5: Foor open fastapi documentation edit the url as "http://127.0.0.1:8000/docs" and use.
+ Step 5: For open fastapi documentation edit the url as "http://127.0.0.1:8000/docs" and use.